Our Pipeline

 ecDNA Assembly and Repair: BBI-825

 Our second ecDTx, BBI-825, is a novel, oral, selective inhibitor of ribonucleotide reductase (RNR).
-RNR is the rate-limiting enzyme essential for production of deoxyribonucleotide triphosphates (dNTPs), the building blocks of DNA required for ecDNA assembly and repair; inhibition of RNR is synthetically lethal to ecDNA-enabled cancer cells.
-BBI-825 has demonstrated single agent activity, and synergistic activity when combined with specific targeted therapies in amplification-enabled tumor models, in particular cancer models that develop resistance amplifications in response to mitogen activated protein kinase (MAPK) pathway targeting therapies, such as KRASG12C or BRAF inhibitors.
+RNR is the rate-limiting enzyme essential for de novo synthesis of deoxyribonucleotide triphosphates (dNTPs), the building blocks of DNA required for ecDNA assembly and repair; inhibition of RNR is synthetically lethal to amplification-enabled cancer cells.
+Preclinically, BBI-825 has demonstrated significant tumor growth inhibition, including regressions, in both the prevention and treatment of amplification-mediated resistance in mitogen-activated protein kinase (MAPK) pathway-activated tumors.

 BBI-825 is currently being studied in a first-in-human Phase 1/2 clinical trial in patients with resistance gene amplifications.
-The recently initiated study is called STARMAP (Study Treating Acquired Resistance: MAPK Amplifications).
+The study is called STARMAP (Study Treating Acquired Resistance: MAPK Amplifications).

 For patients and caregivers: to learn more about the STARMAP study, please visit ClinicalTrials.gov Study Identifier NCT06299761.